-- Quali-Quant research combines of qualitative and quantitative research to include some measurable ratings across a qualitative sample to add more “rigor” into qualitative research.
+Quali-Quant research combines qualitative and quantitative research to include some measurable ratings across a qualitative sample to add more “rigor” to qualitative research.
 This can be integrated into almost any qualitative methodology for a standardized section.

 The research experts at Spectacle would love to explore your questions with your team — contact us for a free research consultation.